-The risk of contamination by pest control residues is minimised.

-An appropriate pest management plan21 is in place that includes rodent/pest infestation monitoring, recording22 and control activities.

-A. Are domestic pigs separated from feral pigs, domestic poultry and other animals of risk, by secure containment in buildings and/or a secure piggery perimeter fence?
-Yes No Piggery Map/Plan (Refer Section 3.3 of this manual) Do you have an appropriate pest Management program23 in place? tDo you keep records24 of rodent/ pest infestation levels?
-Yes No Diary - Rodent/Pest Control Record Are you maintaining records of baits and pest control products that are in use?
-Yes No Piggery Map/Plan Are baits in use handled according to label and/or Emergency permits?
-Are measures taken to restrict rodent access to feed and feeding infrastructure25?
+Standard 4.4 The risk of disease spread through pests is minimised.
+Pest Control The risk of contami he risk of contamination by pest control residues is minimised.
+Procedures are in Place An appropriate pest management plan that includes rodent, mosquito a other pest monitoring, recording and control activities.
+A. Are domestic pigs feral pigs, domest other animals of containment in be secure piggery pe tic poultry and risk, by secure uildings and/or a Yes No Piggery Map/Plan (Refer Section 3.3 of this manual) B. Do you have an a Management pro Do you keep reco infestation levels gram 20 in place? rds 21 of rodent/pest Yes No Diary - Rodent/Pest Control Record Are you mainta baits and pest that are in use control products Yes No Piggery Map/Plan Are baits in use to label and/or permits? e handled according ^r Emergency taken to restrict to feed and feeding 2 ?

-20 This may include the Emergency Disease Awareness and Action poster which is available on the APIQè website www.apiq. com.au/Resources.
+19 This may include the Emergency Disease Awareness and Action poster which is available on the APIQ√[®] website www.apiq. com.au/Resources.
 Producers may also use other information resources they find fit for this purpose.